discordjs/guide/guide/preparations/README.md

 If you're developing on Windows, it's as simple as installing any other program.
 Go to [the Node.js website](https://nodejs.org/), download the latest version, open up the downloaded file, and follow the steps from the installer.

+### Installing on macOS

+If you're developing on macOS, you have a few options.
+You can go to [the Node.js website](https://nodejs.org/), download the latest version, double click the package installer, and follow the instructions.
+Or you can use a package manager like [Homebrew](https://brew.sh/) with the command `brew install node`.

 ### Installing on Linux

 If you're developing on Linux, you may consult [this page](https://nodejs.org/en/download/package-manager/) to determine how you should install Node.<br />On that note, there's a possibility that you may already have Node \(e.g. if you're using a VPS\).
 You can check by running the `node -v` command.
 If it outputs something like `v8.0.0` or higher, then you're good to go!
 Otherwise, take a look at the page linked above for instructions on installing Node on your OS.